Top 8 Christmas Markets In Germany

 Address: Marktpl, 70174 Stuttgart, Germany

 Set against the backdrop of the Old Palace, Stuttgart Christmas Market glistens with more than 280 stalls making it one of the largest markets in Germany.
-Locally known in German as the 'Stuttgarter Weihnachtsmarkt', the market attracts nearly 3.6 million people every year which is a testimony to how popular the market is.
-Illuminated with festival lights, the market is highlighted with chalets adorned with angels and rich conifer trees, giving the market its nostalgic feel with a touch of traditionalism to it.
+Locally known in German as the 'Stuttgarter Weihnachtsmarkt', it is illuminated with festival lights and highlighted with chalets adorned by angels and rich conifer trees.

 Nearby attractions: Wilhelma, Mercedes-Benz Museum, Castle Solitude, Porsche Museum.